 - Woodland Trust: To coincide with the tree-planting season, the Woodland Trust gives away free trees during the months of March and November.
 Packs are available for all schools and community groups across the UK and are available in samplings of 30, 105 or 420.
 Those who teach younger learners will also be provided with activities to inspire pupils on the world of nature and wildlife.

 Thanks to the generous organisations mentioned above, planting trees on your school campus couldn’t be any easier.
-If you are new to planting, there are tonnes of tutorials online such as those features on the Trees Are Good website – you could even get pupils involved in the project!
+If you are new to planting, there are tonnes of tutorials online such as those featured on the Trees Are Good website – you could even get pupils involved in the project!
 On the other hand, you could enlist a helping hand from professionals who can guarantee the safety of newly planted trees.
 Many of our clients who opt for landscaping in Milton Keynes also request for trees to be planted once a year, along with maintaining the health of their current plants.

-Now that we are familiarised with how to apply for free onsite trees, we can delve a little deeper into the primary benefits.
+Now that we are familiarised with how to apply for free onsite trees, we can delve a little deeper into the primary benefits:

 Not only is it vital to ensure that aesthetics are maintained for pupils, but also to create a positive first impression.
 Ultimately, educational institutions want to attract new learners each academic year, and this is only possible if parents or carers are drawn towards your school over others in the area.
 They want to be reassured that their children will not only receive the highest level of education but will also be safe and will enjoy the time spent learning.

 Many schools strategically plant trees around recreation spaces that are known for being suntraps.
-It allows the areas to cool down, so pupils can still enjoy the fresh air but without the sweltering heat.
+It allows the areas to cool down, so pupils can still enjoy the fresh air without the sweltering heat.
 This is particularly beneficial for primary schools as younger children should try to limit sun exposure as much as possible.
 The School Run has more great tips on how you can promote sun safety in primary schools.

 While it may seem a little less convenient to take the classroom outside, you would be surprised at the plethora of benefits outdoor learning can have on children’s development.
 As a teacher, you will empathise with the struggle of trying to persuade pupils to look away from the window on a warm day and towards the board, so feed their curiosity and take the lesson outside!
 If you have an area surrounded by trees, this creates the perfect outdoor classroom space.

 A recent study by Frontiers in Psychology shows that opting to teach pupils outdoors is not only seen as a more creative method, but it will also enhance their focus when they step back in the classroom.
-They will be able to use the sights, sounds and smells around their to boost their concentration and will be away from the distraction of the outside world through the window.
+They will be able to use the sights, sounds and smells around them to boost their concentration and will be away from the distraction of the outside world through the window.
 Scheduling an outdoor lesson once or twice a week will give students something to look forward to; ultimately, improving attendance and the enthusiasm to learn.
 You can find more reasons to take your lessons outdoors on Play Cubed.

 Not only are trees ideal for creating a natural teaching environment, but they can also be used as a fantastic, free learning resource.
 Particularly when taking science classes on topics such as the environment, wildlife and photosynthesis, rather than explaining via diagrams, take pupils outdoors and allow them to learn through sensory techniques.
 Real-life, first-hand experiences are increasingly more likely to stick in the minds of children, as opposed to a set of textbook pages.
 They will be excited to venture outside for their next nature-based lesson.

 The change in the appearance of trees marks a new season approaching, which is, again, an excellent learning resource for smaller children.
 While older students pass trees without much notice, those in their first few years of primary school study every change that unfolds around them.
 They use experiences that cause an emotion to learn and develop, even small differences such as the colour change in leaves.
-Trees can be used to teach pupils on different seasons and how they impact the environment living around them.
+Trees can be used to teach pupils about different seasons and how they impact the environment living around them.

 ESL Kids Stuff has lots of handy resources and lesson plan ideas for teaching the seasons, including songs, games and literacy tasks.